amritofficial88/security-analyst-notes-main/README.md

 # Professional - IBM Cybersecurity Analyst Certification - Notes

-This repository contains my handwritten notes from the IBM Cybersecurity Analyst Professional certification program.
+This repository contains handwritten notes from the IBM Cybersecurity Analyst Professional certification program.
 These notes are intended to serve as a valuable resource for anyone interested in gaining insights into the field of cybersecurity.

 ## Topics Covered